TheSorceressofOs/convdirwf/README.md

        -h      display this help message

 The first thing the -c option ask's is 'From:'.
 This can be answered with the file ending of the files you want to convert (e.g. .ogg (but without the dot)).
 The second question is 'To:'.
 Here you can give the file ending of the desired file format (also without the dot).
-After that it ask's for confirmation and then (if confirmed) converts the files.
-At the end you can see the files in the current directory and decide if you want to keep the original files or if you want to delete them.
+After that it ask's for confirmation and if you want to be notified when finished,then (if confirmed) converts the files.
+At the end you can see the files in the current directory and decide if you want to keep the original files (all files with the given 'From:' ending) or if you want to delete them.